webpapaya/promise-frites/readme.md

 # Promise Frites

-Promise frites is a collection of decorators to be used with es6 promises.
+Promise frites is a collection of utility functions to be used with es6 promises.

 ![Image from Wikipedia](https://raw.githubusercontent.com/webpapaya/promise-frites/master/assets/promise-frites.jpg)